Table of Contents

 1) Find a mentor

 Having a role model to look up to can elevate your career.
 Seek an expert from your network with inspiring employment history and ask for their advice.
-This person can also be a leader from your organization, so if you have trust in them, don’t hesitate to reach out.
+This person can also be a leader in your organization, so if you have trust in them, don’t hesitate to reach out.
 Prepare a list of questions and concerns to share with them, and they may be more than willing to help you out.
 They might also have tips on how to get promoted inside the organization.

 2) Get relevant training